- Importing a Vehicle into the United States

 National Highway Traffic Safety Administration (NHTSA)

 - National Highway Traffic Safety Administration (NHTSA).
-Information for importing a vehicle from various countries including Canadian vehicle imports.
+Information for importing a vehicle from various countries including Canadian motor imports.

 - National Highway Traffic Safety Administration (NHTSA).
 A list of the most asked questions from consumers on importing a motor vehicle to the United States.